ibm-messaging/mq-metric-samples/cmd/mq_otel/README.md

   queue manager -> mq_otel reader -> OpenTelemetry Collector -> Prometheus -> Grafana
 ```

-### Additional GRPC Collector Configuration
+### Additional OTLP Configuration options

-There are a number of environment variables that can be used to configure the GRPC exporter, without needing explicit
+There are a number of environment variables that can be used to configure the OTLP exporters, without needing explicit
 configuration in this package.
 See *otlp/otlpmetric/otlpmetricgrpc/config.go* for more details in the OpenTelemetry
 package source code.
 But they include: